Arla Foods: Pioneering Growth in the Dairy Industry

 Company Overview

-Arla Foods, based in Viby, Denmark, is a global front-runner in the dairy sector.
-As one of the largest cooperatives, the enterprise is owned by over 9,700 dairy farmers from seven countries.
-In 2023, Arla showcased impressive financial performance with a reported revenue of €11.2 billion.
+Arla Foods, headquartered in Viby, Denmark, is a global leader in the dairy sector.
+As one of the largest cooperatives globally, it is owned by over 9,700 dairy farmers across seven countries.
+The company's financial strength was highlighted in 2023, with a reported revenue of €11.2 billion.

 Global Operations and Key Locations

-- Esbjerg Dairy Center, Denmark: This site is undergoing modernization with plans to upgrade by 2025.
+- Esbjerg Dairy Center, Denmark: Currently undergoing significant modernization with plans to upgrade by 2025, focusing on advanced technology and sustainability.

-- Arla Aylesbury Dairy, UK: Known as one of the most modern dairy facilities in Europe.
+- Arla Aylesbury Dairy, UK: Known as one of Europe's most modern dairy facilities.

 - Arla Kalundborg Dairy, Denmark: Renowned for innovative production practices.